LucasBorboleta/jersi-certu/README.md

 Jersi-certu is a Python3 program for playing the abstract game Jersi.

 The interface is text based.
-Indeed, the aim is to focus on the development of an IA.
+Indeed, the aim is to focus on the development of an AI.

 Here is an overview of the text interface (the command *h* provides help):